zifeo/whiz/README.md

 ![Crates.io](https://img.shields.io/crates/v/whiz)

 Whiz (/wɪz/) is a modern DAG/tasks runner for multi-platform monorepos.
+It provides convenient live reloading, env management, pipes, and more in a tabbed view.

 ![Demo](./demo.gif)